MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Ensure backward software compatibility, so it works on legacy hardware.
   - Support more end-user consumer devices, like older browsers and operating systems.
 This backward compatibility improves hardware efficiency by reusing existing hardware instead of requiring a hardware upgrade for the solution to work.

-- Evaluate server-side vs. client-side rendering.
+- Evaluate server-side vs. client-side rendering for your applications.
-  - Rendering something once may be more efficient on the server, but rendering something often may be more efficient on the client.
-Evaluate what and how often your application displays content.
-Consider where it may be best suited to process the rendering.
+  - Consider these benefits of server-side rendering:
+    - When the server's power comes from less-polluting alternatives than the client's locale.
+    - When the hardware on the server has better processing-energy ratios.
+    - Can use centralized caching to reduce multiple unnecessary renders.
+    - Reducing the number of browser-to-server round-trips can be particularly important when the client's device has a lossy link.
+    - When the client devices are older and have slower CPUs.
+Users do not need to upgrade their devices to support a modern browser.
+  - Consider these benefits of client-side rendering:
+    - When the end-user devices are more suitable, pushing the responsibility of rendering to the clients.
+    - It's more efficient only to render what's needed and as requested, as opposed to rendering everything at least once.
+    - There is no need for a server, as you can rely on static storage.
+    - Browser caching is used on the clients.

 - Be aware of UX design for sustainability.
   - Consider reducing the number of components to load and render on pages.
   - If applicable, determine whether the application can render lower resolution images and videos.
     - Don't render full-size images as thumbnails where the browser is doing the resizing.
-    - Using full-size images as thumbnails or resized images will lead to more data being transferred, unnecessary network traffic, and additional client-side CPU usage due to image resizing and pre-rendering.
+    - Using full-size images as thumbnails or resized images will transfer more data, unnecessary network traffic, and additional client-side CPU usage due to image resizing and pre-rendering.

 - Optimize code for efficient resource usage.
   - Reduce CPU cycles and the number of resources you need for your application.